Man killed riding ATV on Route 51 in Franklin Township

-State police identified the deceased man as Jeremiah Pletcher of Uniontown.
-He was riding in the left lane near Smock Road, traveling south on the northbound side when he collided head on with driver Joshua Phillip Perhus of New Salem.
-Perhus was driving north in the left lane, police said.
+State police identified the man as Jeremiah Pletcher of Uniontown.
+He was riding in the left lane near Smock Road, traveling south on the northbound side when he collided head-on with driver Joshua Phillip Perhus of New Salem, who was driving north in the left lane, police said.

 Pletcher was pronounced dead on the scene.
 Police did not release the age of either man.